Christmas drink-driving campaign aimed at ‘morning after’ drivers

 Garda figures show that 6 per cent of all driving under the influence (DUI) arrests so far this year have taken place between 7am and 11am, mostly on Sundays or Mondays.

-Prof Denis Cusack, director of the Medical Bureau for Road Safety, said “nothing can help to remove alcohol from your body, only time”.
+Prof Denis Cusack, director of the Medical Bureau of Road Safety, said “nothing can help to remove alcohol from your body, only time”.

 It was “extremely difficult” to calculate how many drinks a person could have before being over the limit, he said.
 He warned that one pint of beer or glass of wine could put someone over the limit.